History of the Democratic Party (United States): Presidency of Barack Obama (2009–2017)

-On December 1, 2010, Obama announced at the U.S. Military Academy in West Point that the U.S. would send 30,000 more troops to Afghanistan.
-Anti-war organizations in the U.S. responded quickly and cities throughout the U.S. saw protests on 2 December.
+On December 1, 2010, Obama announced at the US Military Academy in West Point that the US would send 30,000 more troops to Afghanistan.
+Anti-war organizations in the US responded quickly and cities throughout the US saw protests on 2 December.
 Many protesters compared the decision to deploy more troops in Afghanistan to the expansion of the Vietnam War under the Johnson administration.

 During the lame-duck session of the 111th United States Congress, President Obama signed into law the following significant legislation: Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010, Don't Ask, Don't Tell Repeal Act of 2010, James Zadroga 9/11 Health and Compensation Act of 2010, Shark Conservation Act of 2010 and the FDA Food Safety Modernization Act of 2010.
 On December 18, 2010, the Arab Spring began.
-On 22 December 2010, the U.S. Senate gave its advice and consent to ratification of New START by a vote of 71 to 26 on the resolution of ratification.
+On 22 December 2010, the US Senate gave its advice and consent to ratification of New START by a vote of 71 to 26 on the resolution of ratification.
 The 111th United States Congress has been considered one of the most productive Congresses in history in terms of legislation passed since the 89th Congress, during Lyndon Johnson's Great Society.

 On February 23, 2011, United States Attorney General Eric Holder announced the United States federal government would no longer defend the Defense of Marriage Act within federal courts.
-In response to the First Libyan Civil War, Secretary of State Hillary Clinton joined with U.N.
-Ambassador Susan Rice and Office of Multilateral and Human Rights Director Samantha Power led the hawkish diplomatic team within the Obama administration that helped convince President Obama in favor airstrikes against Libyan government.
+In response to the First Libyan Civil War, Secretary of State Hillary Clinton joined with UN Ambassador Susan Rice and Office of Multilateral and Human Rights Director Samantha Power led the hawkish diplomatic team within the Obama administration that helped convince President Obama in favor airstrikes against Libyan government.
 On March 19, 2011, the United States began military intervention in Libya.

 United States domestic reaction to the 2011 military intervention in Libya were mixed in the Democratic Party.
 Opponents to the 2011 military intervention in Libya within the Democratic Party include Rep. Dennis Kucinich, Sen. Jim Webb, Rep. Raul Grijalva, Rep. Mike Honda, Rep. Lynn Woolsey and Rep. Barbara Lee.
 The Congressional Progressive Caucus (CPC), an organization of progressive Democrats, said that the United States should conclude its campaign against Libyan air defenses as soon as possible.
 Support for the 2011 military intervention in Libya within the Democratic Party include President Bill Clinton, Sen. Carl Levin, Sen. Dick Durbin, Sen. Jack Reed, Sen. John Kerry, Minority Leader of the House of Representatives Nancy Pelosi, Legal Adviser of the Department of State Harold Hongju Koh and Ed Schultz.